kneerazzz/mimi/README.md

-💡 MimiBoard: The Contextual Meme Generator
+💡 MimiBoard: Contextual AI Meme Generator

 🌟 Overview

-MimiBoard is a next-generation social application that combines content discovery with AI-powered creative tools.
-Our core feature analyzes a user's real-life scenario (e.g., "I worked 10 hrs today") using the Gemini API, extracts the emotional context, and matches it with the perfect meme template to generate highly relatable, personalized content.
+MimiBoard is a next-generation platform blending meme discovery with AI-powered creation.
+Users input real-life scenarios, and our system uses the Gemini API to analyze the emotional context, find the perfect template, and instantly generate a highly relatable meme.

+The architecture is built for persistence and performance, solving the challenge of managing permanent user interactions on a volatile, transient content feed.

-Core Value
+Core Value Proposition

-We eliminate the tedious search for the perfect reaction image by using contextual AI matching and providing a smooth, progressive editing experience.

-🔥 Key Application Features

-Feature

-Description

-Contextual AI Generation

-User input (scenario) is analyzed by Gemini to provide an optimal template and short caption.
-The system matches the scenario's emotion tags (e.g., tired, frustrated) against our template library to suggest the perfect meme base.

-Progressive Editor
+Contextual AI Matching: Generate a meme based on your mood, not just random tags.

+Seamless Persistence: User activity (Likes, Saves, Comments) is permanently retained, even when the source content expires from the cache.

-Offers a streamlined creation workflow: Simple Mode (Top/Bottom text, Black/White color, size) for quick edits, with an optional Advanced Mode (X/Y coordinates, fonts, layering) unlocked for complex designs.
+Progressive Editing: Simple editing mode for speed, with an optional Advanced Editor for granular control.

-Template Management

-Users can Save Templates to a personal gallery for easy reuse.
-This is key for speed and personalization within the editor workflow.

-Discovery Feed

-Fast, stable infinite scroll feed fueled by fresh, cached content pulled from the public Reddit API.

-Optional Login

-Every visitor is tracked anonymously via a UUID.
-All cached preferences, saved items, and generated memes are retained and converted into a permanent account upon registration.

-Social Layer

-Comprehensive Polymorphic system for Liking, Commenting, and Saving any content (Discovery or Created Memes).

-🛠️ Technology Stack
+🛠️ Technology Stack (Full-Stack MERN + AI)

-Category
+Layer

 Technology

+Key Components

+Backend (API)

+Node.js (Express)

+Asynchronous Controllers, Express Router, Cron Jobs

+Database

+MongoDB (Mongoose)

+TTL Indices, Polymorphic Schemas (8 Models), Advanced Aggregation

 Frontend

 Next.js (React)

-Backend

-Node.js, Express.js

-Database

-MongoDB (Mongoose)
+High-performance, SSR-capable User Interface

 AI/Tools

-Google Gemini API, Reddit API
+Google Gemini API

+Scenario analysis, Tag & Caption generation

+Data Source

+Reddit Public API

+Content caching for the Discovery Feed

+🚀 Architectural Highlights

+MimiBoard's complexity lies in its dual content system and persistence management:

+1. Dual Content Architecture

+Transient Content (MemeFeedPost): Content cached from Reddit that automatically expires every 24 hours via a TTL index.

+Permanent Content (CreatedMeme): The single, long-term destination for all user-generated content and cloned permanent memes.

+2. Seamless User Persistence (Clone-on-Interaction)

+To prevent liked/saved content from disappearing when the cache expires, MimiBoard uses a robust persistence mechanism:

+User Action

+System Logic

+Result

+Anonymous Visit

+A permanent User document is created with a UUID and linked to the session cookie.

+User activity is tracked even without registration.

+Like/Save MemeFeedPost

+The controller runs the Clone-or-Find-and-Swap helper.

+The temporary post is cloned into a new CreatedMeme document (owned by a System ID), and the Like record is immediately switched to point to the permanent CreatedMeme ID.

+TTL Expiry

+The temporary MemeFeedPost is deleted.

+The user's Like record is intact, pointing to the permanent clone.
+History is preserved.

+3. AI Creation Pipeline (The Core Feature)

+User inputs a scenario (e.g., "When I try to use a new Mongoose hook...").

+The backend calls the Gemini API to get structured JSON output: {"tags": ["confusion", "struggle"], "caption": "Me watching the docs."}.

+The system queries the MemeTemplate collection, matching the emotionTags against the template's manual tags.

+The best match is returned to the user for editing.

-🚀 Quick Start (Backend)
+⚙️ Quick Start (Backend)

 Clone the repository and navigate to the server/ directory.

 Install dependencies: npm install

-Create a .env file and populate it with your MONGODB_URI, authentication secrets, and GEMINI_API_KEY.
+Create a .env file with MONGODB_URI, Auth Secrets, and GEMINI_API_KEY.

-Run the server: npm start
+Run the server: npm start (This will automatically start the caching job).